Shared Responsibility in the Cloud

 To provide a secure cloud, the cloud vendor manages and controls the host Operating System (OS), the virtualization layer, and the physical security of its facilities.
 To ensure security within a given cloud environment, the customer configures and manages the security controls for the guest OS and other apps (including updates and security patches), as well as for the security group firewall.
 The customer is also responsible for encrypting data in-transit and at-rest.

 According to a 2017 Gartner report, it is expected that over the next three years, at least 95% of cloud security failures will be the customer’s fault.
 Based on the European Union’s GDPR data privacy legislation that came into effect May 25, 2018, we can also say that regulators place the onus of securing personal data squarely on the shoulders of the data owner, i.e. the entity that collects the data.
 It is the data owners who are liable for data security breaches.
 It is also their responsibility to ensure that the cloud providers they invest in support suitable security and compliance guardrails.

 Next-generation automated cloud monitoring and security management tools like CloudCheckr are essential for providing effective protection as a company grows its cloud usage.
 Scaling often increases complexity and dilutes visibility into your cloud environments.
 A single cloud governance platform, like CloudCheckr, offers a single-pane-of-glass to manage all data, analytics, and users in one place.
 Our cloud management platform (CMP) delivers self-healing automation capabilities that can detect and remedy security misconfigurations, leveraging “Fix Now” and “Always Fix” buttons to correct issues as they’re detected—without human intervention.
 For example, if a user makes an S3 bucket public, automated Best Practice Checks will detect any permissions issues, correct them, and the administrator will be alerted of the correction.
 Alerts can be enabled to notify appropriate personnel of any specific configuration change via email.

 Cloud providers are constantly investing in innovative solutions to strengthen their security profiles.
 In order to hold up their end of the shared responsibility model, their customers must do the same.
-Learn more in this webinar or by downloading our Shared Responsibility white paper.
+Learn more by downloading our Shared Responsibility white paper.